synnaxlabs/synnax/docs/tech/rfc/0021-240618-integration-testing.md

 KILL signal to the server process to forcibly stop it.
 This is less ideal than a graceful shutdown.
 In any case, even though the GitHub Actions runner cleans up orphan processes by default, but this is something that should be addressed.

+In addition, Synnax server may also be shut down via a close keyword currently configured to `stop`.
+This may be another way to tackle this problem.